This site uses the following cookies, which are stored on your device:

 The Tackle Store is currently shared with the Hill Walking Club (CUHWC).
 They keep their equipment under the bench on the right as you enter the Store as well as some boxes of maps under the floor.
 There is an understanding of mutual respect between the CUCC and the CUHWC: members of both clubs are expected to help keep the Tackle Store tidy wherever possible in order to facilitate access and use by the other party.

 Within the Tackle Store, the various types of equipment are stored on shelves or hooks as appropriate.
 Rope is chained and sorted according to length.
 Each rope bears a label at both ends identifying its year of purchase and length.
 Should this coding be ambiguous, extra letters are added to disambiguate.
 Ladders are coiled and nested.
-The club's own articles of cave clothing are labelled and stored on shelves.
+The club's own articles of cave clothing are labelled and stored on hangers or shelves.

 Members of the club may store their personal caving equiment in the attic of the tackle store, though they do so at their own risk.